 EMBARGOED FOR RELEASE: 11 A.M.
 (ET) TUESDAY, JANUARY 3, 2017

-Editor’s Note: This work was supported by a grant from the National Library of Medicine of the National Institutes of Health.
-Both authors have completed and submitted the ICMJE Form for Disclosure of Potential Conflicts of Interest and none were reported.
+Editor’s Note: This study was funded by grants from the National Health and Family Planning Commission of China, from the National Natural Science Foundation of China, and from the Beijing Young Talent Program.
+All authors have completed and submitted the ICMJE Form for Disclosure of Potential Conflicts of Interest and none were reported.

 # # #